DoganM95/LM393-Mic-Pcb/README.md

 # LM393-Mic-Pcb
 LM393 based microphone module for arduinos.
 This wil become a part of another bigger project and serves as a copyable module for it.
-PCB prototype is for testing the circuit.
+PCB prototype is for testing the circuit and seeing if it catches fire or not.

 ## Visual Overview
 <table>